deepakn08/Deep-Research-Agent/README.md

 # 🧠 Deep Research AI Agent

-This project is a Streamlit-based interactive research assistant powered by LangGraph and autonomous agents.
+This project is an interactive research assistant powered by LangGraph and autonomous agents.
 It allows users to input a query, after which the system crawls the web, extracts relevant information, and drafts an AI-generated answer — all using a dual-agent setup.

 ---